charludo/barely/README.md

 - no longer ignores "meta" fields already set on a page.
 Previously they were overridden in the meta parsing process
 - Collections: if a page belonging to a collection was not modified after a rebuild, it would not be passed through the plugin pipeline.
 Among other side effects, this did not allow for Timestamp- and ReadingTime-integration for post previews
 - Timestamp: no longer panics if a file vanishes
+- ToC: indented ToC HTML was not accessibility friendly

 #### Changed
 - ReadingTime: if the plugin was configured with WPM_FAST and WPM_SLOW values being identical, or if the text was very short, the fast and slow estimate could be identical.
 In this case, the plugin now simply shows "0" instead of "0 - 0" (for example)